 - In Daredevil, Season 2 had Frank Castle being apprehended and put into the same prison as Wilson Fisk, who had managed to take over the compound and was running it as his own personal kingdom.
 There Frank is tricked into a trap where Fisk unleashes a whole block of angry inmates on Frank.
 However Frank manages to kill every single one of them with nothing but his bare hands and a few weapons he managed to snatch off the criminals.

-- In one episode of Diagnosis: Murder, Dr Mark Sloan is the victim of a Frameup and is sentenced to death row, where he meets a man who he helped to convict of murder in an earlier episode.
+- In one episode of Diagnosis: Murder, Dr Mark Sloan is the victim of a Frameup and is sentenced to death row, where he meets a man who he helped to convict of murder in an earlier episode (and whose brother organised the Frame-Up in the first place).
 The convict takes the chance to gloat that he's likely to be released soon, as Mark's conviction has thrown the charges against him into doubt.

 - In The Flash, a short arc of several episodes during season 4 has Barry ending up imprisoned in Iron Heights after being framed for the murder of DeVoe; the same prison where all of the metahumans he catches are incarcerated.
 Since nobody knows he's the Flash, he is initially put in a regular cell.
 Then warden Wolfe discovers he is the Flash and has him locked in the metahuman wing with power dampeners, where he's celled up with the bus meta rogues he had been rounding up in that season.
 They, however, don't know yet that he's the Flash.
 After Barry learns that Wolfe is Evil All Along and plans to sell all the metas to Amunet, he uses his scientific skill to break him and all the other metas out before Amunet arrives.
 The metas eventually confront Wolfe and since they had reached an area outside of the Power Dampener's range, they're all ready to take revenge.
 So to save his own skin, Wolfe reveals to the metas that Barry Allen is the Flash and he was the one who locked them all up, to begin with, causing the metas to all turn on him.
 Barry is only saved by Becky Sharpe who had a Heel Realization and turns against the other bus metas using her luck manipulation.
 Unfortunately, the success is shortlived where DeVoe himself shows up and kills all of the bus metas by draining their powers, while taking Becky's body for himself.